mauricionr/Microsoft-Azure-Demos/Azure Websites/Demos/002 - Node.js, Git & Azure Websites/node-git-azure-websites.md

 Back in your open browser is some instructions on how to add the Azure remote origin Git repository.

 - Go back to your browser that is open to the `DEPLOYMENTS` tab in the portal.
-- Scroll down to Step 3: "Add remote Windows Azure repository and push your stuff"
+- Scroll down to Step 3: "Add remote Microsoft Azure repository and push your stuff"
 - Copy and run the two commands
 - It will prompt you for your Azure deployment credentials , enter your password and hit `<enter>`
 	- Not clear on Deployment Credentials?
 [Documentation is here](http://azure.microsoft.com/en-us/documentation/articles/web-sites-manage/#ftp-credentials)